abetusk/dev/projects/laser-spike/laser-spike.md

 If the wiring loops around the lining, this will pinch the opening where an arm would go through making the jacket hard to put on and use.

-I tried labelling the wires so that I could trace back which group belonged to which wire but I didn't have much success.
+I tried labeling the wires so that I could trace back which group belonged to which wire but I didn't have much success.

 I would suggest testing the laser diodes with a CR2032 battery to make sure the laser diodes still work after